burcukolcak/burcukolcak.github.io/_pages/research.md

 Burcu Kolcak.
 "Repression of Opposition Enclaves in Authoritarian Regimes".

 Alexandra Filindra and Burcu Kolcak.
-"Spatial Determinants of Enactment of Second Amendment Sanctuary Ordinances".
+"Political and Social Correlates of Enactment of Second Amendment Sanctuary Ordinances".

 Alexandra Filindra, Mia Gandenberger, Burcu Kolcak, and Anita Manatschal.
 "The Exclusionary Conception of the Demos and Political Intolerance: Evidence from the U.S., Switzerland, and Turkey".